nus-cs2103-AY2021S1/tp/docs/team/marcon2509.md

 * **Documentation**:
   * User Guide:
     * Added documentation for the bid features
+    * Added table of command summary for easier reference
     * Did cosmetic tweaks to existing documentation of all bid features
   * Developer Guide:
     * Added implementation details of the `delete` and 'list' feature.